JohnG0070/Skye/README.md

-Skye is a late 19th century font
+"Skye" is a late 19th century font

 All glyphs(*) hand-drawn from "The Skye Collection of the Best Reels and Strathspeys Extant".
 Edinburgh: Paterson & Sons, 1887.